dot1258/kkday--task/README.md

+# klook scraper implementation
-# Fetch data from klook using scraper > upload2mongo
+step 1: Fetch the data from klook using scraper, and upload to Atlas MongoDB.

+step 2:

+step 3: